BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/stage-4.md

 To minimize information overload, the highest importance components can be grouped in a different tab.

-?> 1 - highest importance, 2 - medium importance, 3 - lowest importance
+?> 1 - relevance to user?, 2 - medium importance, 3 - lowest importance

 <!-- Table of component start -->